Filling in the user permit application for Data Exchange Layer

 - Intended purpose of the service: If your organisation provides information through the Data Exchange Layer, select Service Provider.
 If your organisation plans only to use information others provide, select Data retrieval.
 If your organisation acts as both a service provider and a consumer, select Service Provider.
 The role is not binding and you can change it later without notice.

-- Security Server details: Select I will join the security server of an external party if you are joining an existing Security Server in another organisation or a Security Server provided by an external service provider.
+- Security Server details: Select I am joining a security server of an external party if you are joining an existing Security Server in another organisation or a Security Server provided by an external service provider.

-- FQDN Name: The server must be correctly named to accept the user permit application.
-The name must contain the name or official abbreviation of your organisation, and it must be written entirely in lowercase letters.
-The name must also be added in the public domain service (Whois-service) before you can join Data Exchange Layer.
+- The name must contain the name or official abbreviation of your organisation, and it must be written entirely in lowercase letters.
 Read more on how to name a security server.

 - Public IPv4 address: The public IP address of the Host server.
 The IP address must be static, i.e. it must not change.
 Please note!
-If there are different IP addresses for incoming and outgoing traffic, enter both under Public IPv4 address.
+If there are different IP addresses for incoming and outgoing traffic, enter both in the IPv4 address field.

 - API Catalogue administrator's details: The API Catalogue administrator is responsible for describing the services connected to the Data Exchange Layer in the API CatalogueOpens in a new window..